-The following financial information for TGS includes 1998 and 1999 statements of income, cash flows and balance sheets based on Argentine GAAP financial statements denominated in Argentine pesos.
-The income statements, cash flows and balance sheets have been converted in to US dollars at the rate of one Peso to one US Dollar, in line with the convertibility law which fixes the exchange rate at 1:1.
-The projections from 2000 to 2004 are based on certain key assumptions, which are described below, and have also been presented in US dollars at the exchange rate of one Peso to one US dollar.
+The following financial information includes balance sheet presentations for TGS as of December 31, 1998 and 1999 and statements of income and cash flows presentations for the years then ended based on local GAAP financial statements.
+The statements of income, cash flows have been expressed in US Dollars by converting pesos to US Dollars at the rate of one peso to one Dollar.
+The balance sheets have been converted in to US Dollars at the rate of one Peso to one US Dollar.
+The projections from 2000 to 2004 are based on certain key assumptions, which are described below, and have also been presented in US Dollars at the exchange rate of one Peso to one US Dollar.

 Historical Results